Changes to Widnes Urgent Treatment Centre

-The Urgent Care Centre (UCC) is based within the Healthcare Resource Centre and is for patients who have a minor injury or illness that requires urgent attention, but is not critical or life threatening.
+The Urgent Treatment Centre (UTC) is based within the Healthcare Resource Centre and is for patients who have a minor injury or illness that requires urgent attention, but is not critical or life threatening.

-The UCC replaces the service that used to be provided at Widnes Walk in Centre.
+The UTC replaces the service that used to be provided at Widnes Walk in Centre.